tslocke/hobocookbook/manual/dryml-guide.markdown

     </def>
 {: .dryml}

 `<def>` takes a special attribute `attrs`.
 Use this to declare a list (separated by commas) of attributes, much as you declare arguments to a method in Ruby.
-In this definition we contstruct the URL from the `base_url` helper and `file`, which is a local variable.
+In this definition we construct the URL from the `base_url` helper and `file`, which is a local variable.
 You should think of `file` as an ordinary argument to a method.
 Just like arguments in Ruby, it becomes a local variable inside the tag definition.
 Notice the use of the Ruby string interpolation syntax (`#{...}`) inside that `href`.
 You can use that syntax in any attribute in DRYML.

 The call to this tag would look like:

     <help-link file="intro">Introductory Help</help-link>
 {: .dryml}

-The regular XML-link arttribute syntax -- `file="intro"` -- will be pass a string value to the attribute.
+The regular XML-link attribute syntax -- `file="intro"` -- will be pass a string value to the attribute.
 DRYML also allows you to pass any Ruby value.
-When the attribute value starts with `&`, the rest of the attribute is interpretted as a Ruby expression.
+When the attribute value starts with `&`, the rest of the attribute is interpreted as a Ruby expression.
 For example you could use this syntax to pass `true` and `false` values:

     <help-link file="intro" new-window="&true">Introductory Help</help-link>
     <help-link file="intro" new-window="&false">Introductory Help</help-link>